k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 ## Identity Providers & Authenticators

 Fabric works with several authentication providers.
-Each authenticator is responsible to the user authentication, to provide user-name and his roles.
+Each authenticator is responsible to the user authentication, to provide user ID and his roles.

 Following are the supported authentication providers: